Duonghailee/Innovation_project_2017/README.md

 - Many useful quotes that enhance user's motivation
 - Facebook/ instagram / twitter plugin to share progress, result into social network

+- Interactive reminding/entrying of details or other small changes

 Future wishes:
 - a learning community build where users form a group of same course/ subject learning and share their learning experience, progress, hints, useful tricks....
 - Port to another platform like iOS/Android.
+- Voice command interactivity